 Our Place on Earth is ACCF’s geography education curriculum.
 When people hear geography they often think of maps, and that’s a good start.
 Think of geography as the study of the earth as our home.
 Geography spans and integrates a wide range of disciplines.
 Geography is fun!
 It’s adventurous.
 And it helps us connect ourselves to the world around us…thus Our Place on Earth.

 Thanks to a grant from the Gray Family Foundation, ACCF offers geography education opportunities to K-12 students in Douglas County, adding three dimensions to complement their existing science, math, social studies, and other classes: field-based learning, digital technologies, and the geographical imagination (see below).
-In 2015-16, Our Place on Earth (OPoE) served approximately two dozen local classes, with nearly 2000 student visits and over 5000 student-hours!
+Our Place on Earth (OPoE) serves dozens of Douglas County classes, with thousands of student-hours annually.
 See our ACCF Facebook page, where classes and our school coordinators post updates on their activities.
 (And if you’re a teacher, see our page for you.)

 Here are some sample activities ACCF supports via OPoE, organized into the three interrelated dimensions introduced above: